How To Update An Antique Dresser With Chalk Paint

 - Putty Knife (for blending the paint)

-- Lemon Verbena Furniture Salve (to remove the must stinky smell)
+- Lemon Verbena Furniture Salve (to remove the musty, stinky smell)

-The secondary color used was Weathervane.
-It’s a yummy dark gray, and when blended with the Villa, it creates a beautifully aged finish.
-I used my Cling On Brush, a spray bottle with water, and a putty knife to create this look.
-After completing the design I wanted, I allowed the paint to fully dry—about 3 hours at room temperature.
-Wise Owl Paint dries quickly, and that helped me complete my antique dresser makeover quickly.
+The second color I used was gray, called Weathervane.
+It’s a yummy dark gray, and when paired with the Antique Villa, it creates a beautifully aged paint finish.
+I used my Cling On Brush, a spray bottle with water, and a putty knife to create this look by dragging the gray into the Antique Villa (cream color).
+After completing the design, I wanted; I allowed the paint to dry fully—about 3 hours at room temperature.
+Wise Owl Paint dries quickly.

 Sealing The Paint And Wood On The Antique Dresser

 Wise Owl makes a Furniture Salve that is nothing less than amazing!
 Not to mention the heavenly smell of my favorite Lemon Verbena.
 This salve is multi-purposed.
-It’s great to rehydrate brittle wood, clean old hardware, and even helps with old sticky wood drawers.
-I applied it over all the antique dresser (even the paint), inside and out using a soft cotton cloth.
-It conditioned the wood and sealed the paint.
+It’s great to rehydrate brittle wood, clean old hardware, and even help with old sticky wood drawers.
+I applied it over the antique dresser (even the paint), inside and out, using a soft cotton cloth.
+It conditioned the wood and sealed the paint all at the same time.
 You gotta try this stuff!
-It smells amazing.

-I’m super happy with this chalk paint finish!
-Rustic, yummy, aged goodness with the beauty of the wood giving it the appearance of the old weathered finish with my spin on an artistic design.
+I’m super happy with this edgy paint finish!
+Rustic, yummy, aged goodness with the beauty of the wood, giving it the appearance of the old weathered finish with my spin on an artistic design.
 The best of both worlds, and as a result, I saved this antique dresser from the landfill.
-Not your usual painted piece of furniture.
-I like the artistic vibe!

 Until the next project… xo, Do